wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 ## Installer entry points

 The downloaded bootstrap is browser-first.
-It installs Git when needed, selects and checks out the latest stable WBS release, and then delegates to that release's `wbs` command:
+It installs Docker when needed, pulls the compatible tools image, asks that image to clone the latest stable WBS release, and then delegates to the checkout's `wbs` command:

 ```bash
 bash <(curl -fsSL https://github.com/wmde/wikibase-suite/raw/main/install)